watadani-byte/character-identity-protocol/README.md

 A governance protocol for stabilizing character identity in probabilistic generative systems.

-Generative systems can reproduce style, but they do not guarantee identity.

-Character Identity Protocol (CIP) governs reconstruction behavior, not model internals.
-It stabilizes identity through controlled convergence and re-convergence under validation gates.
+CIP governs reconstruction behavior — not model internals — through controlled convergence and re-convergence under validation gates.

 CIP does NOT modify models.
 It constrains reconstruction through anchor-based convergence control.